ObscuritySecurity/.github/profile/README.md

 ## Our Projects

--   **[TwoAuth](https://github.com/ObscuritySecurity/TwoAuth)**: TwoAuth is a two-factor authentication (2FA) application built on a simple and radical idea: respect for the user.
+-   **[TwoAuth](https://github.com/ObscuritySecurity/TwoAuth)**: Respecting the people behind the screen.
+A 2FA app built on a simple, radical idea: no tracking, no ads, no data collection.

 -   **[CrytoTool](https://github.com/ObscuritySecurity/CrytoTool)**: A four-in-one, end-to-end encrypted file manager, gallery, music player, and document viewer where your privacy comes first